Goli Sheikholeslami named Politico CEO by new owner Axel Springer

 Politico quickly shook up the inside-the-Beltway media scene with its high-energy political scoops and intense attention to incremental moves in the nation’s capital.
 It expanded beyond its core congressional and lobbying coverage to launch several subscription-only products aimed at a professional audience that have helped support its business at a time when digital advertising revenue has cratered.

 Since then, Politico has inspired several imitators, some born of its own talent.
-VandeHei and Allen left in early 2016 amid a very public break-up spurred by disagreements about Politico’s direction and launched Axios, which has become a competitor.
+VandeHei and Allen left in early 2016 amid a very public breakup spurred by disagreements about Politico’s direction and launched Axios, which has become a competitor.
 Three other Politico veterans left the organization in early 2021 to launch their own straight-news, Capitol-focused site called Punchbowl.

-Mathias Dopfner, the CEO of Axel Springer, said in a statement that “Politico has got immense potential that we will build on to open a new chapter of accelerated growth.
-In Goli Sheikholeslami, we have found the perfect match for this mission … We are convinced Goli and the strong management team will take Politico to the next level.”
+Mathias Döpfner, the CEO of Axel Springer, said in a statement that “Politico has got immense potential that we will build on to open a new chapter of accelerated growth.
+In Goli Sheikholeslami, we have found the perfect match for this mission. … We are convinced Goli and the strong management team will take Politico to the next level.”